The JS Framework for

 });

-V Validation
+V Validator

 import Validator from "@seip/blue-bird/core/validate.js";